SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - **It is highly recomended** to consult the dependencies before runing the code.
 Otherwise, the most probable output will be an error message.

 ### Data
-- Directory incharged of storing all the data (eather raw data extracted from a dataBase or computed data with chemical Descriptors values).
+- Directory incharged of storing all the data (eather raw data extracted from a database or computed data with chemical descriptors as well).

 ### Predictions
-- Directory that will contain all the predictions of the AI.
+- Directory that will contain all the predictions provided by the AI.